cosminsandu/my_docker/README.md

 This is my Docker for basic DEVELOPMENT!

+Create a new project by clicking '`Use this template`' button.

 For plain PHP (without Symfony framework) use the `php` branch.

 For Symfony framework use `main` branch. <br>